A divided nation asks: What’s holding our country together?

 In a Pennsylvania town, the simple things still feel fraught.
 Plans for a small-town Christmas market spiraled into a bruising fight over public health and politics.

 Davis may get her answer soon.
-A vaccine has brought hope and a chance for a nation to approve it can do big things again.
+A vaccine has brought hope and a chance for a nation to prove it can do big things again.
 New leadership in Washington may change the tone.

 Hurtado’s wife, Yazmin Garcia, earned her U.S. citizenship six days before the election.
 The couple drove directly from the immigration office where she became a citizen to the nearest early voting site, so she could register on the spot and cast a ballot for her husband.

-“The election certainly makes it feel like Alamance and North Carolina voted for the status quo,” Hurtado said.
-“It feels like we haven’t moved in any given direction.”
+“It feels like we haven’t moved in any given direction,” Hurtado said.

-“I won, but as a citizen of North Carolina who’s deeply invested in North Carolina, I feel like I lost.”

-The win made Hurtado the first Latino Democrat ever elected to the state legislature.

 “It shows you, your identities are complex,” he said.